 Our Philadelphia Car Accident Lawyers Can Help

-Being involved in a serious car accident is an emotionally wrenching experience.
+A serious car accident is an emotionally wrenching experience.
 Few people truly understand the psychological impact accidents have on victims and their families.
-The lawyers at Reiff and Bily are a rare breed of car accident lawyers.
-We care about the losses experienced by victims and their families.
-That’s why we fight hard on behalf of our clients to get compensation for pain and suffering, lost wages, permanent disabilities, loss of enjoyment, and other associated expenses as well as medical expenses.
+The lawyers at Reiff and Bily care about the losses of victims and their families.
+That is why we fight hard on behalf of our clients to get compensation for pain and suffering, medical expenses, lost wages, permanent disabilities, loss of enjoyment, and other expenses.

-Even so, selecting an experienced attorney who understands the court system and has trial experience can increase the likelihood of a successful claim.
-Furthermore our years of experience provides the perspective and insight required to advise regarding the appropriate insurance coverage for Pennsylvanians.
+Our years of legal experience also provide the perspective and insight required to properly advise our clients.
 Call and ask our lawyers at Reiff and Billy for help in choosing the right automobile insurance.
-There is no better way to minimize the stress caused by an accident than to be properly covered before one happens, and we’re happy to help.
+There is no better way to minimize the stress caused by an accident than to protect yourself from the beginning, and we are happy to help.

 Call for a Free Consultation

-And if you have already been in an accident, please—we beg you—do not rush accept a settlement agreement from an auto insurance company.
+If you have already been in an accident, do not rush to accept a car accident settlement from an auto insurance company.
 A settlement may seem like what you need, but it may not cover everything you should be entitled to.
-We understand the costs it can take to rehabilitate from a serious injury.
-Furthermore, we understand what certain injuries and other damages are worth.
+We understand the costs it can take to rehabilitate from a serious injury, but we also understand what your injuries are worth.
 Remember, auto insurance adjusters work for the insurance company – not you.
-They are trained to give you minimal compensation, so that the company can have maximum profits.
+Their low offers are designed to keep their company’s profits high.
 They are not on your side, but we can be.
 Call (215) 274-0072 to speak to our lawyers today for your free consultation.

 USA Today: Hayrides in many states face few regulations